av1-community-contributors/codec-wiki/docs/audio/flac.md

 ---
-label: Speex
+label: FLAC
-sidebar_position: 6
+sidebar_position: 7
 ---

-# Speex
+# FLAC

 :::warning Help Wanted
 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

-Speex is an open-source audio codec designed for speech.
-It has largely been replaced by [Opus](../audio/opus.md).
+FLAC is an open-source lossless audio codec with widespread support & compatibility.